Fear And Loathing At The Supreme Court — What Is Chief Justice John Roberts Up To?

 The agenda "is to get the law, whether it's the courts, or the Constitution, or the legislators" out of regulating "anything to do with elections."

 Fried catalogs Roberts' decisions in this regard.
-He wrote the court's 5-to-4 decision striking down the Voting Rights Act, a law passed and re-enacted repeatedly by large and bipartisan congressional majorities.
+He wrote the court's 5-4 decision striking down the Voting Rights Act, a law passed and reenacted repeatedly by large and bipartisan congressional majorities.
 He wrote or participated in a series of decisions striking down longstanding, as well as newer, limits on campaign contributions, also enacted by Congress, and aimed at limiting the role of big money in politics.

-And when the court, by a 5-to-4 vote, upheld independent redistricting commissions established by voter referenda, Roberts wrote the dissent.
+And when the court, by a 5-4 vote, upheld independent redistricting commissions established by voter referenda, Roberts wrote the dissent.
 The decisive fifth vote in that case was Justice Anthony Kennedy, now retired, and Fried worries that the 2015 decision is now in peril, even though Roberts, in the gerrymandering decision, pointed to the commissions as "one way" to take redistricting out of the hands incumbents.

 While Fried and others fret about what they see as Roberts' deviousness, Roberts' conservative critics are not the least bit appeased.
 They view him as something of a traitor, mainly for the Obamacare and census decisions.